Diya WFC: History

 Trainings take place on a ground located in Clifton, next to Bagh Ibne Qasim beachside park.
-Like other independent women's clubs in Pakistan, Diya W.F.C. has neither sponsorship nor affiliation to a corporation or a public administration, and is therefore financially supported by the owner, family and friends.
+Like other independent women's clubs in Pakistan, Diya WFC has neither sponsorship nor affiliation to a corporation or a public administration, and is therefore financially supported by the owner, family and friends.

-Diya W.F.C. is also a competition organizer, such as the 1st Chase Up All-Karachi Under 23 Girls Futsal Tournament 2021, held in February 2021 in partnership with the Sindh Women Futsal Association.
+Diya WFC is also a competition organizer, such as the 1st Chase Up All-Karachi Under 23 Girls Futsal Tournament 2021, held in February 2021 in partnership with the Sindh Women Futsal Association.

-Beside women's football, Diya W.F.C. is a football promoter, offering mixed gender practice or setting up academies for children across Sindh.
+Beside women's football, Diya WFC is a football promoter, offering mixed gender practice or setting up academies for children across Sindh.

-In 2011, Diya W.F.C. was featured for its pioneer role in a documentary produced by the UNICEF.
+In 2011, Diya WFC was featured for its pioneer role in a documentary produced by the UNICEF.

 Players

 As of July 2017, 2,000 girls and women have been trained by Diya.

 In 2018, students and players age range was from 6 to 27.

 Present players

 Kiran Qureshi is the only Diya's player to be a member of the Pakistan women's national football team (PWNFT), as attacker, since 2020.

 Shumaila Gulab Hussain, Marium Zehri and Zunaira Shah played for the PWNFT and represented their country at the South Asian Football Federation and Asian Football Confederation events in Bhutan and Mongolia in 2018.
 Shumaila Gulab Hussain and Marium Zehri are defenders within the under-16 PWNFT.